SonGorLick/hikari-x86_64/README.md

 > CONFIG_LTO_CLANG_THIN=y
 > ```

-> Recommended to compile with native CPU optimization or called `-march`, auto detected by GCC or Clang.
+> Recommended to compile with native CPU optimization ( `-march` ), auto detected by GCC or Clang.
 >
 > ![-MARCH](https://raw.githubusercontent.com/owl4ce/kurisu-x86_64/kurisu-x86_64/.github/screenshots/2021-06-29-061857_1301x748_scrot.png)

 > If you find an area with a black background covering the console tty's font, please turn this on!
+> It's basically caused by the framebuffer not being cleared before entering init.
 > ```cfg
 > CONFIG_FRAMEBUFFER_CONSOLE_DEFERRED_TAKEOVER=y
 > ```